PepsiCo’s Marketing Mix (4Ps) Analysis

 2. Online merchandisers

 Most PepsiCo products are available at retailers, such as supermarkets, grocery stores, and convenience stores.
-However, customers can access PepsiCo-licensed merchandise like tumblers and t-shirts through retailers and their websites.
-Based on this element of the marketing mix, PepsiCo’s places for distributing its products are mostly non-online retailers.
+However, customers can access company-licensed merchandise, like tumblers and t-shirts, through other retailers and their websites.
+In this marketing mix, the places for distributing products are mostly non-online retailers, with support from the divisions of PepsiCo’s organizational structure (corporate structure).

 1. Advertising